26Ten supports Tasmanians to lift adult literacy and numeracy skills

 • 26Ten Chat is a five-step guide to help start a conversation with those who struggle with reading, writing or everyday maths.

-• 26Ten website focuses on building collective action for the 26Ten Network and informs Tasmanians about adult literacy programs and services, and how they can get involved.
+• The 26Ten website focuses on building collective action for the 26Ten Network and informs Tasmanians about adult literacy programs and services, and how they can get involved.

 • 26Ten communications campaign informs the community of the benefits of adult literacy and numeracy skills and how the 26Ten network can help.

-Free statewide workshops to build understanding and clarity
+Statewide workshops to build understanding and clarity